WalletConnect/walletconnect-specs/auth/authentication.md

 A publishes encrypted request to topic.

-A starts polling messages on response topic.
+A subscribes to messages on response topic.

 B subscribes to pairing topic from provided URI